Are Facebook Ads for churches effective? Is using Facebook for churches still a good idea even if you're not paying for ads?

 Give Your Facebook Page a Human Touch

 The last tip on how to promote your church on Facebook is to ensure your page feels human to visitors.
-You can do so by sharing pictures and video recordings of what goes on behind the scenes in your church.
+You can accomplish this by sharing pictures and video recordings of what goes on behind the scenes at your church.
 Another great idea is to organize regular Q&A sessions with the church staff.

 Encourage the administrator of your church’s Facebook page to always add a personal touch when responding to comments.
 For instance, they could add their first name or initials at the end of their comments.
 That makes it easier for people to know that there’s a person behind your church Facebook page, not a robot.Facebook Ads for Churches